oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     </settings>

 *   Do not omit the `activeProfiles` element in the above file, it is crucial.
-*   Remember also to change the `jbossHome` property if you decide to install the application server to a directory different to the one suggested in here.
+*   Remember also to change the `jbossHome` property if you decide to install the application server to a directory different to the one suggested here.

 ## Installing JBoss AS